2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of Christ

 The Spirit of Christ mentioned in Romans 8:9 is related to the Lord's resurrection.
-This Christ is an all-inclusive Christ, and this Christ is God and the man Jesus Christ, the redeemer in whom we have redemption so this Christ is in whom we have all of God's purpose and full salvation.
-This title touches the all-inclusiveness of this Spirit and is used interchangeably with Spirit of God in Romans 8:9.
-As the Spirit of God dwells in us (Rom.
-8:??), this implies that God went through a process so that we can contain Him.
-Therefore, this Spirit of God that indwells us is the all-inclusive Spirit of Christ that is living in us.
+This Christ is an all-inclusive Christ, and this Christ is God and the man Jesus Christ, the redeemer.
+This title touches the all-inclusiveness of this Spirit and is used interchangeably with Spirit of God in Romans 8:9, as they are one Spirit.

+This Spirit of Christ is also mentioned in 1 Peter 1:10-11, which speaks of this Spirit testifying to the prophets.
+The prophets were able to search out the time and manner of Christ's human living because the Spirit of Christ made it known to them.
+This was possible as the Spirit is also the eternal Spirit (Heb 9:14).

 ### Spirit of Jesus